valentjn/vscode-ltex/CONTRIBUTING.md

 3. If your bug is occurring for a long document, please remove some parts of your document and see if the bug still occurs.
 Similarly, if you have a lot of `ltex.` settings, please remove some settings and see if the bug still occurs.
 4. Set the option `"ltex.trace.server": "verbose"` in your `settings.json`.
 5. Try to understand the bug by selecting `View` → `Output` → `LTeX Language Server`/`LTeX Language Client`.
+6. Do one of the following:
+   - Reproduce the bug and keep the document for which it occurs open.
+Execute the command `LTeX: Report bug in LTeX` inside Visual Studio Code from the Command Palette (`Ctrl+Shift+P`) and click on `Copy report and create issue`.
+This will copy a prefilled bug report to your clipboard and open the `New issue` page on GitHub in your browser (you may have to confirm that you really want to open the page).
+Enter a summary of the issue in the title field and paste the bug report from your clipboard into the description field.
+Before submitting the bug report, check that it doesn't contain any confidential data.
+OR
-6. Select the `Bug report` template when [opening an issue on GitHub](https://github.com/valentjn/vscode-ltex/issues/new/choose) and fill in as much info as you can.
+   - Manually [open an issue on GitHub](https://github.com/valentjn/vscode-ltex/issues/new/choose), select the `Bug report` template, and fill in as much info as you can (the `LTeX: Report bug in LTeX` command would do that for you).
 This will help us reproduce the issue.

 ### Known Issues and Limitations